Are you looking for comparison of VPS vs Dedicated hosting?

 How does a VPS work?

 A VPS or Virtual Private Server uses the Hypervisor.
 Hypervisor distributes the resources of one server in several sites.
-Each VPS hosting gets a fixed amount of RAm, bandwidth etc to utilize.
+Each VPS hosting gets a fixed amount of RAM, bandwidth etc to utilise.

 Wrapping Up: VPS vs Dedicated Hosting